Flatland: Social elements

 Men are portrayed as polygons whose social status is determined by their regularity and the number of their sides, with a Circle considered the "perfect" shape.
-On the other hand, women consist only of lines and are required by law to sound a "peace-cry" as they walk, lest they be mistaken face-to-face for a point.
-The Square gives accounts of cases where women have accidentally or deliberately stabbed men to death, as evidence of the need for separate doors for women and men in buildings.
+Women are lines, quite fragile but also dangerous, as they can disappear from view and possibly stab someone.
+To prevent this, they are required by law to sound a "peace-cry" while moving about and to use separate doors from men.

 In the world of Flatland, classes are distinguished by the "Art of Hearing", the "Art of Feeling", and the "Art of Sight Recognition".
 Classes can be distinguished by the sound of one's voice, but the lower classes have more developed vocal organs, enabling them to feign the voice of a Polygon or even a Circle.
 Feeling, practised by the lower classes and women, determines the configuration of a person by feeling one of its angles.
 The "Art of Sight Recognition", practised by the upper classes, is aided by "Fog", which allows an observer to determine the depth of an object.
 With this, polygons with sharp angles relative to the observer will fade more rapidly than polygons with more gradual angles.
-Colour of any kind is banned in Flatland after Isosceles workers painted themselves to impersonate noble Polygons.
+Colour of any kind was banned in Flatland after Isosceles workers painted themselves to impersonate noble Polygons.
 The Square describes these events, and the ensuing class war at length.

 The population of Flatland can "evolve" through the "Law of Nature", which states: "a male child shall have one more side than his father, so that each generation shall rise (as a rule) one step in the scale of development and nobility.
-Thus the son of a Square is a Pentagon, the son of a Pentagon, a Hexagon; and so on".
+Thus the son of a Square is a Pentagon, the son of a Pentagon, a Hexagon, and so on".